rhomobile/rhomobile-docs/eb/en/edge/guide/debuggingjs.md

 This guide will help you with debugging your Enterprise Browser apps directly from the device using a tool called [weinre](http://people.apache.org/~pmuellr/weinre/docs/latest/Home.html).

 ## Debugging on the Device Using Weinre
-Weinre is a must have developer tool for testing or debugging your JavaScript MEB application.
+Weinre is a must have developer tool for testing or debugging your JavaScript Enterprise Browser application.
 Although a lot of testing and analysis can be done using emulators and your IDE, sometimes the application behaves differently on a device and you can't test hardware features like [Barcode](../api/barcode) as effectively.
 Weinre allows you to do all of this.
 Think of it as a remote Web Inspector.
-It also allows you to get familiar with the MEB APIs right from the Weinre JavaScript Console tab much more rapidly then trying to fumble around with reading through logs.
+It also allows you to get familiar with the Enterprise Browser APIs right from the Weinre JavaScript Console tab much more rapidly then trying to fumble around with reading through logs.

 For those who would rather see it in action, this guide is modeled after a [webinar](https://www.youtube.com/watch?v=aSTXEEAfJ6M) that shows most of what we are going to cover here.
 We will also be using the [Barcode Example](https://github.com/rhomobile/rho-samples/tree/master/BareBones/BarcodeExample) app for all of the examples in this guide.
 You may download it and follow along but the app is by no means necessary.
 You can use Weinre with any application or simply if you would just like to play around with the APIs to try out some code.